AdobeDocs/sensei-services-api-docs/imagecutout.md

 # Image Cutout Service

-This service exposes an HTTP-based API for image segmentation, based on the [DeepCut](https://git.corp.adobe.com/zlin/deepcut) library.
+This service exposes an HTTP-based API for image segmentation, based on the DeepCut library from Adobe Research.
 It generates a B/W mask which separates the foreground (e.g. persons, pets, etc.) out of the rest of the input image.
 The output is in PNG format for lossless and efficient encoding.

 ## API